Vol. III - Appendix F

 In 1921 they were living with Frances' mother Lucy Longley and her husband Walter Henry Longley at ; parents at Burchett's Green, Wallcroach, Ticehurst (see above).
 George, aged 28, was a general farm labourer for Col G L Courthorpe.
 His wife Frances was 23 years old.
 In 1939 George and Frances were living at 1, Sunnyside, Wallcrouch Inn Wells, Battle where George was a farm labourer.
 She was the executor of her mothers will when Lucy died in 1945.
 Frances Dodge of 1 Sunnyside, Wallcrouch, Ticehurst died on 2 December 1968.
 George Dodge died in 1976 in Crawley.

 Charles Barton and Sarah Elizabeth Goad

-Charles married Sarah Elizabeth Goad in 1889.
+Charles married Sarah Elizabeth Goad in 1888 in Hastings.

 In 1891 Charles Barton, aged 28 and S Barton, aged 27 were both boarding with William Shadbolt, carman and his family at Coldharbour, Harpenden.
 Charles was a miller.

 In 1901 they were living at 2 Pipbrook Villa, Dorking.
 Charles, aged 38 was a flour miller.
 They were still there in 1911 by which time they had five children:

 - Charles Percy Barton.
 Born 23 February 1892.
 Baptised 21 June 1896 in Oxted St Mary